 - Round timestamps to the nearest 5 minutes.
 If you’re checking for something to have expired, most of the time it’s OK if that window is 5 minutes off.
 This will help like requests in the same 5-minute window to share a cache key, instead of generating a new query because of a difference of seconds or even milliseconds.

 - Don’t use certain SQL operators that cannot be cached if you can void it (NOW(), for instance)

-- Don’t use random sorting in sql; not only is it bad for caching, it’s also bad for performance for large result sets.
+- Don’t use random sorting in SQL; not only is it bad for caching, but it’s also bad for performance for large result sets.

 - Optimize expressions whenever possible so cache keys overlap.
 For example, if SQL is written as X + 5 > 10in one place and X > 5 in another, that will generate two different cache keys.

 - Use model methods so SQL queries are the same.
 If you re-implement SQL queries in different views, minor differences in how the query is generated may cause cache misses.
 It also has the side benefit of improving your code quality.

 - Avoid using subqueries (this also adds a performance benefit in most cases).

 Template fragment caching is the ability to cache, given a key and possible vary parameters, a chunk of django template:

 - Expensive template rendering can be cached between pages so crawlers don’t have a negative impact on performance

 - Pages that render the same item more than once on a page (a buy box, for instance) can share the cached versions between the first and second renders.